vinnie-wu/computer_vision_kernel/README.md

+# Project: Computer Vision Kernel
+Kernel written fully in Python (with NumPy & SciPy libraries).
+This is a project based in Signals and Processing Course (ELEC 221) in UBC, Vancouver.
+See ***project-doc.pdf*** for the framework of this project.
+Aim of the project is to use Fast Fourier Transform (FFT) to determine the direction of video sweep for a sample GIF file.

 ## Installing Required Libraries

 To install the NumPy, SciPy and Imageio libraries you can run `python -m pip install numpy scipy imageio`